-Co-op Legal Services is supporting Remember a Charity Week for the 7th year running.
-Remember a Charity works to highlight the importance of passing on something wonderful by leaving charitable gifts in Wills.
+Co-op Legal Services is supporting Remember a Charity Week for the 8th year running.
+Remember a Charity is working to highlight the importance of passing on something wonderful by leaving charitable gifts in wills.

-There aren't set rules to follow when choosing which charity to leave a gift to.
-Most people will choose a cause they're passionate about or a charity that has helped them or a loved one in the past.
+There are no set rules to follow when choosing which charity to leave a gift to.
+Most people choose a cause they're passionate about or a charity that has helped them or loved ones in the past.

 You can leave anything you own to charity, including property, land, shares, money or a specific personal possession.
-If you'd like the charity to use the gift for something in particular, discuss this with them to make sure it's feasible.
+If you'd like the charity to use the gift for something in particular, discuss this with them to make sure they can do this.

 You can leave any number of gifts to any number of charities - there's no limit.
 But it is important to think carefully about exactly what you'd like to leave to which charity.

-A full list of registered charities in England and Wales can be found on the Charity Commission's website.
+A full list of registered charities in England and Wales can be found on GOV.uk.

 Start your Will online

 Get started with our online will writing service and you'll get a follow up call to answer any queries and finalise your will.